„Aside from the beach, there’s not a lot to do on Ko Samui.” – VivaHawaii

 Note 3: When hiking up the Na Muang 2, make sure you pack some snacks and drinks as there are no selling points on the way.

-Direction: Ko Samui District, Surat Thani, Thailand.
+Directions: Ko Samui District, Surat Thani, Thailand.

 6 – See genitalia